gloriasoft/veaury/README.md

 - [Project Structure](#project-structure)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## About charges
-Veaury is still free, but some complex functions will be implemented by paid plug-ins in the future.
-The following requirements will be covered by the fee:
-- Perfectly supports the SSR framework (next and nuxt) to ensure lossless performance display of components and ensure that the styles inside the components are effective.

-We will provide plugins for webpack and vite.
-By setting the token, the plug-ins can be made to work.
-At this time, Veaury will have all the capabilities that exist in the paid version.
-Tokens will be charged based on the number of IPs.
-10 IPs cost $70 per year.
-100 IPs cost $300 per year.

 ## 商业合作
 正在寻求商业合作的可能性(wechat: devilwjp_new / QQ: 9700616)